palderman/DataSciAg/exercises/R-converting-raw-data-to-spatial-data.md

 language: R
 ---

-You next task is to create a spatial data layer that contains the coordinates for Oklahoma Mesonet sites.
+Your next task is to create a spatial data layer that contains the coordinates for Oklahoma Mesonet sites.
 You talk to your friend who has worked with Mesonet data before and she tells you about a handy R package called `okmesonet` for accessing Mesonet data.
 She suggests you use the `updatestn` function to